mit-ccrg/mit-ccrg/README.md

 `ssh -N -f -L localhost:8880:localhost:8880 user_name@host_name`.

-To make life easier, you can define a local alias function
+To make life easier, you can define a local alias function (syntax might be different if you're not using bash for your shell.)
 ```
 function jptt(){
     # Forwards port $1 into port $2 and listens to it, specify which server in $3